 Mukwonago real estate is some of the most expensive in Wisconsin, although Mukwonago house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Mukwonago in 2010 was $31,427, which is wealthy relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,708 for a family of four.
-However, Mukwonago contains both very wealthy and poor people as well.
+The per capita income in Mukwonago in 2018 was $43,783, which is wealthy relative to Wisconsin and the nation.
+This equates to an annual income of $175,132 for a family of four.

+Mukwonago is a somewhat ethnically-diverse village.
 The people who call Mukwonago home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mukwonago residents report their race to be White, followed by Asian.
-Important ancestries of people in Mukwonago include Polish, Irish, English, and Norwegian.
+Important ancestries of people in Mukwonago include German, Polish, Irish, Italian, and English.

 The most common language spoken in Mukwonago is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Polish and Tagalog.